Martinez beavers: Alhambra Creek

-History of the Martinez beavers
+History

 The Martinez beavers probably originated from the Sacramento-San Joaquin River Delta.
 Historically, before the California Fur Rush of the late eighteenth and early nineteenth centuries, the Delta probably held the largest concentration of beaver in North America.
 It was California's early fur trade, more than any other single factor, that opened up the West, and the San Francisco Bay Area in particular, to world trade.
 The Spanish, French, English, Russians and Americans engaged in the California fur trade before 1825, harvesting prodigious quantities of beaver, river otter, marten, fisher, mink, fox, weasel, harbor and fur seals and sea otter.
 When the coastal and oceanic fur industry began to decline, the focus shifted to California's inland fur resources.
 Between 1826 and 1845 the Hudson's Bay Company sent parties out annually from Fort Astoria and Fort Vancouver into the Sacramento and the San Joaquin valleys as far south as French Camp on the San Joaquin River.
 These trapping expeditions must have been extremely profitable to justify the long overland trip each year.
 It appears that the beaver (species: Castor canadensis, subspecies: subauratus) was one of the most valued of the animals taken, and apparently was found in great abundance.
 Thomas McKay reported that in one year the Hudson's Bay Company took 4,000 beaver skins on the shores of San Francisco Bay.
 At the time, these pelts sold for $2.50 a pound or about $4 each.

-The Delta area incidentally, is probably where McKay was so successful, rather than the Bay itself.
+The Delta area is probably where McKay was so successful, rather than the Bay itself.
 In 1840, explorer Captain Thomas Farnham wrote that beaver were very numerous near the mouths of the Sacramento and San Joaquin rivers and on the hundreds of small "rushcovered" islands.
 Farnham, who had travelled extensively in North America, said: "There is probably no spot of equal extent in the whole continent of America which contains so many of these muchsought animals."